ALABAMA CE COURSES

 Producers that meet the exemption requirements will still need to comply with the LTC training.

 To renew a license, click here.
 If a producer does not renew within the 30-day grace period, there will be an additional late fee of $50 with the regular renewal fee, the license will expire.
-Licenses may be renewed as early as two months before the licensee’s birth month.
+Effective January 1, 2019 the time within which licensees can renew a license will increase from 75 days to 90 days prior to license expiration.
 Adjusters must renew their licenses between October 1st and December 31st at a fee of $80.
 If it is not renewed by the 1st of January, the license will expire.

 STATE CONTACT INFORMATION